yuvalmGS/gigaspaces-wiki-jekyll/xap97net/modeling-your-data.markdown

 The XAP API supports class decorations with POCOs.
 These can be specified via annotations on the space class source itself or external xml file.
 You can define common behavior for all class instances, and specific behavior for class fields.

 - [XML Metadata](./poco-gs.xml-metadata.html){%wbr%}
-Defining metadata with a configuration file  (GS.XML).
+Defining metadata with a configuration file  (gs.xml).

 - [Storage Types](./poco-storage-type.html){%wbr%}
 To reduce the memory footprint of the objects stored in space, different storage types can be defined for individual properties of a space class.
 Object properties can be assigned a storage type decoration which determines how it is serialized and stored in the space.